arco-design/arco-design/CONTRIBUTING.md

 %%Props%% (Placeholder for props)
 ~~~

-Please note that if you make changes that will affect README (e.g. `props` changes), make sure to run `npm run docgen` to update README of the component.
+Please note that if you make changes that will affect README (e.g. `props` changes), make sure to run `yarn docgen` to update README of the component.

 ## License